 At Waterloo Lodge School young people access a broad and balanced curriculum with the majority of pupils working towards a range of GCSEs at the end of Year 11.

 In Key Stage 3, pupils study English, Maths, ICT and Science as core subjects, with literacy and numeracy underpinning the whole curriculum.
-They also study Art, Geography, History, Physical Education, Religious Education, Spanish, Music, Global Education and Personal Health and Social Education and Citizenship.
+They also study Art, Geography, History, Physical Education, Religious Education, Personal Health and Social Education and Citizenship.
 Performing Arts is also on offer at an off-site provision.

 Coverage of the curriculum content is planned for the year and then broken down into half termly units.
 Planning is then written weekly and adaptations made daily, responding to the needs of the young people.